Periodical cicadas: Description

-The winged imago (adult) periodical cicada has red eyes and a black dorsal thorax.
+The winged imago (adult) periodical cicada has two red compound eyes, three small ocelli, and a black dorsal thorax.
 The wings are translucent with orange veins.
 The underside of the abdomen may be black, orange, or striped with orange and black, depending on the species.

 Adults are typically 2.4 to 3.3 cm, depending on species, generally about 75% the size of most of the annual cicada species found in the same region.
 Mature females are slightly larger than males.

 Magicicada males typically form large aggregations that sing in chorus to attract receptive females.
 Different species have different characteristic calling songs.
 The call of decim periodical cicadas is said to resemble someone calling "weeeee-whoa" or "Pharaoh".
 The cassini and decula periodical cicadas (including M. tredecula) have songs that intersperse buzzing and ticking sounds.

 Cicadas cannot sting and do not normally bite.
 Like other Auchenorrhyncha (true) bugs, they have mouthparts used to pierce plants and suck their sap.
 These mouthparts are used during the nymph stage to tap underground roots for water, minerals and carbohydrates and in the adult stage to acquire nutrients and water from plant stems.
-An adult cicada's proboscis can pierce human skin when it is handled, which is painful, but in no other way harmful.
+An adult cicada's proboscis can pierce human skin when it is handled, which is painful but in no other way harmful.
 Cicadas are neither venomous nor poisonous and there is no evidence that they or their bites can transmit diseases.

-Cicadas pose little threat to mature vegetation, although planting new trees or shrubs is best postponed until after an expected emergence of the periodical cicadas.
-Mature plants rarely suffer lasting damage, although twig die-off or flagging may result from egg-laying.
-Young trees or shrubs can be covered with cheesecloth or other mesh netting with holes that are 3/8 in in diameter or smaller to prevent damage during the oviposition period, which begins about a week after the first adults emerge and lasts until all females have died.
+Oviposition by female periodical cicadas damages pencil-sized twigs of woody vegetation.
+Mature trees rarely suffer lasting damage, although peripheral twig die-off or "flagging" may result.
+Planting young trees or shrubs is best postponed until after an expected emergence of the periodical cicadas.
+Existing young trees or shrubs can be covered with cheesecloth or other mesh netting with holes that are 3/8 in in diameter or smaller to prevent damage during the oviposition period, which begins about a week after the first adults emerge and lasts until all females have died.